lilipads/machine_learning_paper_reading_notes/momentum.md

 Also, distill.pub is great.

 ## TL;DR
-0. Introducing eigenspace: Normally, the dimensions in gradient descent is coupled. i.e. you can't optimize one parameter, and then freeze it, and move on to optimize the next parameter.
+0. **Introducing eigenspace**: Normally, the dimensions in gradient descent is coupled. i.e. you can't optimize one parameter, and then freeze it, and move on to optimize the next parameter.
 However, we can decouple in the eigenspace (Let's say the quadratic approximation of the function is w^TAw + b^Tw.
 The eigenspace is formed by the eigenvectors of A.)